NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-san/configuration.rst

 The ``igroupName`` is set to an igroup that is already created on the ONTAP cluster.
 CSI Trident will automatically populate the igroup with node IQNs as volumes are created and attached.
 Similarly, node removals from the Kubernetes cluster will result in deleting the IQNs from the igroup.
+NetApp recommends using an igroup per Kubernetes cluster, if the SVM is to be shared between environments.
+This is necessary for Trident to maintain IQN additions/deletions automatically.

 .. warning::